caseman/grease/doc/tutorial/tutorial1.rst

    :pyobject: Asteroid.__init__
    :end-before: movement

 The method declaration is conventional, however the second :attr:`world` argument is mandatory.
 As you might imagine this is the world object that the entity has been created in.
 Although you must receive this argument, you do not need to do anything with it in your :meth:`__init__()` method.
-The :class:`Entity` base class takes care of assigning the :attr:`world` and :attr:`entity_id` attributes for you in its :meth:`__new__()` method.
+The :class:`Entity` base class takes care of assigning the :attr:`world` and :attr:`entity_id` attributes for you in its :meth:`__new__()` method, which is executed before :meth:`__init__()`.
 After the :attr:`world` argument you can define any additional arguments you need.
 Here we add a radius argument so that asteroids of various sizes can be created with this class.

 The first statement in our constructor sets the position of the asteroid.
-The position is random, though it avoids placing asteroids directly in the middle of the window.
+The position is random, though it avoids placing asteroids directly in the middle of the window where the player's ship will spawn.
 The position value is not stored in the asteroid instance, however.
 Accessing :attr:`self.position` provides a component accessor for the new entity.
 This accessor lets you inspect and manipulate data in the world's :attr:`position` component for this entity.
 The attributes of the position accessor let you read and write the field values for this entity in the position component.
 This lets you code using a conventional style from the point of view of the entity object, while keeping the data centralized in the components.

 There is also another important thing happening here.
-Components are like sets of entities.
-Initially a new entity belongs to none of the components.
-By assigning a value to a component field, the entity is automatically added to the component if it is not already a member.
-So our position assignment above first adds the entity to the position component, then sets the value of the position field for the entity.
+Components are also like sets of entities.
+Initially a new entity belongs to none of the components in the world.
+By assigning a value to a component field of an entity, the entity is automatically added to the component if it is not already a member.
+So the position assignment above first adds the entity to the position component, then sets the value of the position field for the entity.
 There is no need to add the entity to the component separately.

-So you can read the above assignment statement as, *"add the entity to the position component and set the position field of the position component to a random 2D vector."*
+So you can read the above assignment statement as, *"add the entity to the position component and set the position field of the position component for this entity to a random 2D vector."*

 Now let's tackle movement: